 Overview¶

-The Output Transform is a rendering transform essential to consistently and predictably transform scene-referred ACES-2065 image data into a rendered state suitable for display on a specific output device and set of viewing conditions.
+The Output Transform is essential to consistently and predictably transform scene-referred ACES-2065 image data into a rendered state suitable for display on a specific output device and set of viewing conditions.
+In other contexts, the equivalent to an Output Transform is sometimes called a rendering transform, viewing transform, or display rendering transform.

-ACES includes a variety of Output Transforms intended to support a wide range of display devices.
+ACES supplies a variety of Output Transforms intended to support a wide range of commonly used display devices.
 These include standard dynamic range digital cinema projectors, broadcast monitors, computer desktop displays, and high dynamic range displays.
-Each of these devices my be configured in a variety of ways and

-The Output Transform is a concatenation of two separate modules, the "rendering transform" and the "display encoding".
-The rendering transform is informed by luminance of peak white and the limiting primaries and white chromaticities.
-Independent of the rendering transform is the display encoding, which encodes the colorimetry of the rendered image data according to the display primaries and calibrated white point and the inverse EOTF.
+The Output Transform is a concatenation of two separate submodules, the "Rendering Transform" and the "Display Encoding Transform".
+The Rendering Transform is informed by the luminance of peak white and the primary chromaticities and white point of the limiting gamut (i.e. the target for the rendering).

 flowchart LR